survivejs/site/pages/blog/128-survivejs-webpack-and-maintenance.md

 Maintenance feels like an undervalued topic, and it's one of the main reasons why we decided to write the book in the first place.
 It's easy to start a project but how can you ensure its success?
 Normally a project spends most of its lifetime in maintenance mode so putting the focus on this topic has value.

-## Book Improvements - "SurviveJS - Webpack" v2.1
+## Book Improvements — “SurviveJS - Webpack" v2.1

 We began writing the book by moving secondary topics to the maintenance book from the webpack one.
 This cleaned up the structure of the book and allowed me to make it easier to approach.